OpenAutomationTechnologies/openPOWERLINK_V2/doc/supported-platforms/windows.md

 * Copy the required Visual C++ Redistributable executable to `tools/windows/installer` directory.

-  Visual C++ Redistributable Package is required to run the installer and unistaller applications on the target machine.
+  Visual C++ Redistributable Package is required to run the installer and uninstaller applications on the target machine.

   The Visual C++ Redistributable Packages for Visual Studio 2013 can be downloaded from: